Speaking in Tongues: The Evidence, Part 1 of 7

 The promise is for you.
 It always has been.

 This post is part of the “Speaking in Tongues: The Evidence” series.
-For the full overview, the free research guide PDF, and links to every post in the series, visit the overview post.
+For the full overview and the free research guide PDF, visit the overview post.

-Next week: What Does the Bible Actually Say About Speaking in Tongues?
+Next: What Does the Bible Say About Speaking in Tongues?

 Sources